 The Notification Center is a new feature that guides you through steps to diagnose and resolve common computer problems.
 It also offers you diagnostic tools to troubleshoot PC problems.
 If you don’t find a solution, you are guided to other resources like Help and Support, Windows Community, Remote Assistance, or System Restore to help you resolve the problem.

-In addition to the diagnostics that are included with Windows 7, the notification center will show you new and updated diagnostics on the Internet.
-These updates are provided by Microsoft or other providers, such computer, hardware, and software manufacturers.
+In addition to the diagnostics that are included with Windows 7, the notification center will show you new and updated diagnostics available on the web.
+These updates are provided by Microsoft or other hardware and software providers.

 Scheduled Diagnostics